KovuTheHusky/dynmap-structures/README.md

     If set, the label for Strongholds on your map.
 Default value is Stronghold.

-**witch**
+**swamphut**

-    If set, the label for Witch Huts on your map.
-Default value is Witch Hut.
+    If set, the label for Swamp Huts on your map.
+Default value is Swamp Hut.

 **village**